simulai/AgentGPT/README.md

 Happy hacking! :tada:

 ## 🎉 Roadmap

-This platform is currently in beta, a full list of completed and planed features can be found on our [public roadmap](https://docs.reworkd.ai/essentials/roadmap).
+-Elegantly enhancing the compatibility of APIs for large language models --simulai This platform is currently in beta, a full list of completed and planed features can be found on our [public roadmap](https://docs.reworkd.ai/essentials/roadmap).